NaderSayed-159/Landing-Project-1st/README.md

 1. using **setTimeout**  method and **cleartimeout** to make nav bar disappear after certine time as mentioned in suggested in dev strategy.
 2. changes done in styling proparties like **maxheight** of header and **opacity** of nav items.

+### Responsive-NavBar

+1. create class control displaying of nav items to toggle it on click
+2. add event listener to **fontawesome** icon added to html only appear in certine view width using **media-query**.